 2. Nipple Cream

 You may think you don’t need nipple cream.
 Maybe because you’re going to use coconut oil or breast milk as your “ointment.”
-However, using the correct type of cream or ointment can prevent the drying and cracking of your nipples.
+However, using the correct type of cream or ointment can help prevent your nipples from drying and cracking.
 It can help speed up the healing.
-Nipple cream is definitely a must-have for breastfeeding.
+A good nipple cream can make a huge difference during those early nursing days.

 Remember, your baby will ingest anything you apply to the nipple area while nursing, so it’s essential to use products that are known to be safe for breastfeeding.